Nov 23, 2020 • Filed to: Photo/Video/Audio Solutions • Proven solutions

 Step 3: Restart your computer after uninstalling, but make sure you've saved all your documents and any work you might have open.
 Select the Start button.

-If your audio drivers still aren't working, try using the generic audio drivers that come with Windows.
+If your audio drivers still aren't working, try using the generic audio drivers with Windows.
 To do so, follow these instructions;

 Step 3: Right-click on your audio device or sound card and select "Update driver."